wwwllllllll/bcm-wiced-sdk/README.txt

 =====================================================================
-Broadcom WICED Software Development Kit 3.0.1 - README
+Broadcom WICED Software Development Kit 3.1.0 BETA1 - README
 =====================================================================

 ---------------------------------------------------------------------
 \\\\\\\\\\\\\\\\\\\\\\\\\ IMPORTANT NOTICE //////////////////////////
 ---------------------------------------------------------------------
-WICED SDK 3.0.0 is a major new release of the WICED SDK.
-Every attempt has been made to minimize changes compared to earlier SDK releases, however some architectural aspects of the SDK and some APIs have been changed to accommodate new features and to improve SDK usability.
-The accompanying CHANGELOG.txt provides a brief summary of the major changes.

-Early 3.0.x versions may not include all functionality provided in previous SDK releases.
+Early 3.1.x versions may not include all functionality provided in previous SDK releases.
 KNOWN LIMITATIONS for this release are described in the 'Known Limitations & Notes' section of this document.